 Teach the Back Up On the Ground

-Method 1 – Mover Away From Pressure:
+Method 1 – Move Away From Direct Pressure:

 There is a prescribed escalation of the physical pressure it takes for your horse to move away from your hand.
 Start with a small press, push deeper, and then even deeper until you get the proper response.
-The moment he moves away from the press (instead of into it as he is programmed by nature to do), release the pressure, and let him relax. (see: Pressure) This is a Parelli procedure.
+The moment he moves away from the press (instead of into it as he is programmed by nature to do), release the pressure, and let him relax. (see: Pressure)

 Stop.
 Relax your body and let him relax.